Shah Cheragh: Museum

 The museum located within the Shah Cheragh complex was established in 1925 in a corner of the shrine.
 In this museum, at least 600 pieces of pottery and clay artwork are stored, as well as several coins from the Parthian and Sasanian eras.
 Also inside the museum are weapons (such as swords) from the Safavid and Qajar eras.
 Several examples of manuscripts and documents are archived there as well.

-2022 mass shooting
+2022 shooting

-On 26 October 2022, at least 15 people were killed in a mass shooting at the Shah Cheragh complex.
-The three attackers are described by Iranian state media as apparently being takfiri terrorists.
-Two attackers have been arrested; the other is at large.
-Later the same day, Islamic State claimed responsibility for the attack.
-The Iranian authorities said that the attackers are not Iranian nationals.
-Iranian semi-official Tasnim news agency stated that children are among the dead.
-The United Nations have condemned the attack on the religious site.